It’s no secret that remote work can be amazing for your business.

 How do you ensure effective communication in remote teams?

-Set clear communication guidelines – what tools to use for different types of messages, expected response times, and how to escalate urgent issues.
-Encourage overcommunication rather than assuming others know what’s happening.
+Establish clear communication guidelines — what tools to use for which types of messages, what are the expected response times, how to escalate urgent items.
+Encourage overcommunication, not over assuming others know what is taking place.

 How do you build team collaboration in a remote environment?